WELCOME to the NETOA

 .

 As a voluntary organisation we rely on the good offices of our band of regular helpers to keep the ‘wheels turning’!
-Just now we have an urgent need for help with the day-to-day operation and administration of the Association in a couple of important areas, so if you can help we would greatly appreciate hearing from you:
+We always need help with the day-to-day operation and administration of the Association, so if you can help we would greatly appreciate hearing from you.
+Volunteers are always welcome to come along to our regular Wednesday evening sessions (we are often there at other times too!).
+Whatever your level of skills, we need help with various activities, including:

 .